 Each of these early Japanese calculator companies would come out with their own unique calculator designs with Integrated Circuits supplied through individual alliances with key American semiconductor companies.
 Many of whom would go on to make their own line of calculators, including General Instrument, Texas Instruments, and Hewlett Packard.

-North American Rockwell Microelectronics was the key manufacturer of LSI calculator integrated circuits for Sharp's calculators.
 The list of Integrated Circuit manufacturers who became suppliers to the early electronic calculator industry included Intel, Texas Instruments, North-American Rockwell Microelectronics, Mostek, Motorola, AMI, Fairchild Semiconductor, RCA, National Semiconductor, Mitsubishi, and Sanyo.

 Sharp started selling transistorized calculators in 1964.
 In 1967, Sharp would introduce their first IC-based Electronic destop calculator that used MOS Integrated Circuits made by Mitsubishi.